poole/lanyon/README.md

 ### Sidebar open on page load

-Show an open sidebar on page load by modifying the `<input>` to add the `checked` boolean attribute:
+Show an open sidebar on page load by modifying the `<input>` tag within the `sidebar.html` layout to add the `checked` boolean attribute:

 ```html
 <input type="checkbox" class="sidebar-checkbox" id="sidebar-checkbox" checked>